Chaim Dov Rabinowitz: Biography

-Rabinowitz was the son of the rabbi of Isoblin in the Vilna Governorate.
-He studied under some of the foremost Haredi leaders of the time such as Elchonon Wasserman and Shimon Shkop.
+Chana Liebe and Rabbi Shraga Feitel Rabinowitz, the rabbi of the town.
+In his youth he studied at Yeshiva Ohel Torah-Baranovich and later at Yeshiva Shaar HaTorah-Grodna under the tutelage of some of the foremost Haredi leaders of the time such as Rabbi Elchonon Wasserman and Rabbi Shimon Shkop.

 Rabinowitz moved to Israel shortly before the World War II (1937) settling in Tel Aviv.
 There he directed the Ohel Yaakov Talmud Torah, the first Hareidi Talmud Torah in that city.
 In the aftermath of the war, Rabinowitz was very active on behalf of the immigrants in the transit camps.